-2 The amounts listed represent the amounts credited for 2020 by Farmer Mac at the end of the year to the accounts of the named executive officers under the NQDC Plan.
-These amounts are also reported in the "Summary Compensation Table" on page 43 in the "All Other Compensation" column.
+2 The amounts listed represent the amounts credited for 2021 by Farmer Mac to the accounts of the named executive officers under the NQDC Plan.
+These amounts are also reported in the "Summary Compensation Table" on page 42 in the "All Other Compensation" column.

-3 The amounts listed represent the net amounts credited to the accounts of the named executive officers during 2020 under the NQDC Plan as a result of the performance of the investment vehicles in which their accounts were deemed invested, as more fully described in the narrative disclosure above.
-These amounts do not represent above-market or preferential earnings and therefore are not reported in the "Summary Compensation Table" on page 43.
+3 The amounts listed represent the net amounts credited to the accounts of the named executive officers during 2021 under the NQDC Plan as a result of the performance of the investment vehicles in which their accounts were deemed invested, as more fully described in the narrative disclosure above.
+These amounts do not represent above-market or preferential earnings and therefore are not reported in the "Summary Compensation Table" on page 42.